 What exactly does the four plant limit mean?

 The four plant rule is quite an intriguing way to put a limit on legal grows as this can result in quite a wide range of overall household yields.
-Initially, the government tried to limit the growth of the plant to one metre in height but eventually dropped that regulation meaning that the four plants can be any height.
+Initially, the government tried to limit the growth of the plant to one meter in height but eventually dropped that regulation meaning that the four plants can be any height.

 It’s important to bear in mind that the legal cannabis growing limit is a per household limit.
 This rule stands regardless of the total number of people living in a house, so in a household consisting of four students, it is not possible to have sixteen plants.
 It’s also vital to remember that as a cultivator, it is responsibility to safely cultivate your weed and keep it out of the hands of minors.
 If you have children or pets in your house or are concerned about them being at risk of potentially accessing your marijuana you should preemptively think about how you are going to safeguard your grow.